agarciadom/mps-m2m-mdenet-training/slides/slides.md

 * Programs written in MPS DSLs are not stored as raw text: instead, they are stored as abstract syntax trees (ASTs)
-* This makes it easier to compose languages, e.g. create an extension of Java which new statements that are translated on the fly
+* This makes it easier to compose languages, e.g. create an extension of Java with new statements that are translated on the fly

 ## What is this session about?